Skip to content

 Key Limitations of Administrative Warrants:

-- Schools and other “sensitive locations” are NOT legally required to comply with search or enforcement actions on school grounds based solely on an administrative warrant.
+• Schools are NOT legally required to comply with search or enforcement actions on school grounds based solely on an administrative warrant.

 Responding to Administrative Warrants: